Tilbury Band

-The Tilbury Band is an English-based Brass Band, founded in 1919 by the Tilbury Branch of the National Union of Railwaymen.
-In 2011, the Band is a second section contesting Brass Band.
+The Tilbury Band is an English-based brass band, founded in 1919 by the Tilbury Branch of the National Union of Railwaymen.
+In 2011, the band became a second section contesting brass band.

 Early history

 On 28 May 1919 a meeting of the Tilbury Branch of the National Union of Railwaymen was held.
 At this meeting it was proposed and agreed to form a brass band.
 By 1 July the Tilbury Railwaymen's Band had called its first meeting and two delegates were appointed to travel to Shoeburyness (near Southend-on-Sea) to view a set of 24 instruments.
 On the next meeting night 47 members were in attendance.
 As only one bandsman (Mr H. Jones) could play an instrument he was appointed as Band Master.
 As candidates stepped forward for instruments it was discovered that 30 wanted to play the big drum.

-In August 1920 Mr. Snelling was appointed as Bandmaster, and Mr. Jones joined the playing ranks of the band.
+In August 1920, Mr. Snelling was appointed as Bandmaster, and Mr. Jones joined the playing ranks of the band.
 At the band's AGM in January 1921 the decision was made to purchase the band their first set of new instruments from Hawkes & Sons (now Boosey & Hawkes) in London.
 On these, it was said, the band made favourable progress.
 At the half yearly meeting in July, owing to the repeated request of supporters in the town, it was decided to alter the name to The Tilbury Town Band.

 February 1922 saw a contest for local bands held at Grays.
 Wishing to gain a conductor with contest experience, Mr. G Nicholls of Grays Temperance Band was engaged.
 After five weeks tuition the band mounted the contesting platform for the first time securing second prize and two medals.
 (Out of the five bands, all the others were over twenty years old).
 Following success at grays it was decided to pay a visit to what is now known as the National Brass Band Championship of Great Britain, held at The Crystal Palace.
 It was, however, not until 1923 that the band made a success at the Crystal Palace contest, securing third prize in the Junior section B, competing against twenty seven bands from all over the British Isles.

 December 1922 saw the band purchase their first set of 33 uniforms from The Uniform Clothing & Equipment Co.